 How it can affect your pregnancy?

 Anterior placenta doesn’t affect the pregnancy in a serious way.
 Any mild changes can be noticeable due to the anterior position of the placenta.
-It mainly includes:-
+It mainly includes:

-- Heart rate of the developing baby:- Heartbeat of the baby can be heard after a month of intrauterine life.
+Heartbeat of the baby can be heard after a month of intrauterine life.
 It can be heard by using Doppler ultrasound, in which the instrument is placed on the abdomen; it helps in detecting the heart rate of the developing baby.
 In case of anterior placenta, due to the anterior placement of the placenta, it can act as a barrier which leads to a delay in detecting fetal heart sound.

-- Fetal movement sensation:- In general, fetal movement is felt during the 18th week of pregnancy, but in the case of anterior placenta, it may delay these fetal movement sensations because of anterior placement of the placenta.
+In general, fetal movement is felt during the 18th week of pregnancy, but in the case of anterior placenta, it may delay these fetal movement sensations because of anterior placement of the placenta.
 So it can be felt around or after the 20th week of pregnancy in case of anterior placenta.

 How common is it?